International Olympiad on Astronomy and Astrophysics for Juniors (IOAA-Jr.)

 RESULT for the third stage Orientation-cum-Selection Camp (OCSC):

-The list of selected students for the OCSC will be uploaded here in the first or second week of March 2023.
-And thereafter all the selected students will be informed (by post/e-mail) about the dates, venue, and other details of the OCSC.
+The list of selected students for the OCSC is uploaded here and all the selected students will be informed (by post/e-mail) about the dates, venue, and other details of the OCSC.

 Nehru Science Centre, Dr. E. Moses Road, Worli, Mumbai 400 018